Huge crowd attends municipal center work session in Oscoda

 “We’re going to use whatever grant funds are available – which there are grants specific for this kind of thing – and we’ve been selling off property and hanging onto those funds so that we can put it into an approved facility,” he elaborated.

 Weed said there has also been talk that, upon relocating to a new facility, the current township building is going to be left vacant.
-“That’s not the intent.”
+“That’s not the intent.
+We plan on doing something with the property, we just haven’t decided that yet.”

 He said a new facility could be built on the existing township property or it could be constructed elsewhere, as there are numerous options.
 Either way, it is not the desire of the township to have another vacant building in Oscoda.